Riverscapes/pyBRAT/docs/Documentation/Tutorials/StepByStep/3-BRATTableTool.md

 ---
-title: Step 4 - BRAT Table Tool
+title: Step 3 - BRAT Table Tool
+weight: 3
 ---

 The first step in using the BRAT toolbox is to generate the input table associated with the segmented stream network.